chris-relational/smi-scalarlm/CONTRIBUTING.md

 1. activate a Python environment
 2. set environment variables

-The above ensure that we can run `/app/cray/scripts/start_one_server.sh`.
+The above ensures that we can run `/app/cray/scripts/start_one_server.sh`.

 ```bash
 bash -c '